 Now, how exactly does pingpath work?
-Well, for starters, PathPing sends packets to every router at its destination.
-By doing so, it then calculates its results on the basis of the packets that have been returned from each hop.
-This way, it becomes far simpler to locate where it is that the lost packets are occurring.
+For starters, PathPing sends packets to every router at its destination.
+By doing so, it then calculates its results based on the packets returned from each hop.
+This way, it becomes far simpler to locate where the lost packets are occurring.
 Hence, you can discover the location of the problem.
-PathPing can be used to identify if your packets can make it across the network and if they’re utilizing the preferred path.
+PathPing can identify if your packets can make it across the network and if they’re utilizing the preferred path.

 See also: Network Security Key [Windows & Android]